-A key outcome of the EOTF's Phase I report was development a set of planning scenarios for a baseline, optimistic, and pessimistic set of assumptions.
+A key outcome of the EOTF's work was developing and updating a set of planning scenarios for a baseline, optimistic, and pessimistic set of assumptions.
 We continue to quarterly monitor this economic planning framework that informs both the ten-year financial plan and this CIP.
-A full update was presented to the Board of Directors in September 2023.

-Close financial management by all team members of the CIP is critical in addressing the cost escalations within constrained resources - particularly as the increasing costs and supply chain issues cause scopes and timing of projects to be reconsidered.
-Some key topics are outlined below.
+Close financial management by all team members engaged in CIP is critical in addressing the cost escalations within constrained resources.
+Elements of those efforts include the following.
 CIP is a Plan and Not a Budget: It is important to note that while the GLWA Board of Directors approves the CIP, the authority to spend does not occur until additional project review processes are completed prior to the procurement process.
-Traditionally, depending on the scope and dollar amount of the project, final approval to proceed may include customer engagement, Chief Executive Officer review, and GLWA Board Operations & Review Committee review and/or GLWA Board action.
-The rapid cost escalation that began in late 2021, and continues today, requires a new level of proactive management of the CIP to ensure that budgetary limits are observed and that monthly cash flow forecasting inputs from the engineering and CIP teams are reliable.
-To date, GLWA has successfully preserved flexibility in its CIP and has enjoyed a low level of regulatory mandated CIP projects.
-Preserving flexibility and staying ahead of regulatory compliance will require increased expanded effort by all involved in the CIP process.
+Traditionally, depending on the scope and dollar amount of the project, final approval to proceed may include customer engagement, Chief Executive Officer review, GLWA Board Operations & Review Committee review and/or GLWA Board action.

+CIP is Flexible: To date, GLWA has successfully preserved flexibility in its CIP and has enjoyed a low level of regulatory mandated CIP projects.
+Preserving flexibility and staying ahead of regulatory compliance will requires consistent and proactive effort by all involved in the CIP process.

-Cashflow Forecasting: Given that GLWA's CIP is funded as a program rather than individual projects, accurate forecasting of project cashflows is critical to the managing debt and use of cash reserves.
-In 2022, a new process was launched where the financial services and engineering teams work through monthly short term cash flow forecasts for the largest projects underway.
-In addition, the financial services and CIP team meet monthly to review the CIP portal's cashflow forecasts which spans multiple years and is based on data entered by the engineering teams.
-This collaboration among has been essential to timely communication about cost shifts and addressing unprecedented economic challenges that come with delivering a CIP of
+Cashflow Forecasting: Given that GLWA's CIP is funded as a program rather than individual projects.
+For this reason, accurate forecasting of project cashflows is core to managing debt and use of cash reserves.
+Monthly, the financial services and engineering teams work through revised short term cash flow forecasts for the largest projects underway.
+In addition, the financial services and CIP team meet monthly to review the CIP portal's project spend forecasts.
+This collaboration of proactive and timely communication allows GLWA to time and size future bond issuances thereby reducing interest expense.